Hydraulic lime

-Hydraulic lime (HL) is a general term for calcium oxide, a variety of lime also called quicklime, that sets by hydration.
+Hydraulic lime (HL) is a general term for a variety of lime different from calcium oxide (quicklime), that sets by hydration and consists of calcium silicate and calcium aluminate, compounds that can harden in contact with water.
 This contrasts with calcium hydroxide, also called slaked lime or air lime that is used to make lime mortar, the other common type of lime mortar, which sets by carbonation (re-absorbing carbon dioxide (CO2) from the air).
 Hydraulic lime provides a faster initial set and higher compressive strength than air lime, and hydraulic lime will set in more extreme conditions, including under water.

 The terms 'hydraulic lime' and 'hydrated lime' are quite similar and may be confused but are not necessarily the same material.
 Hydrated lime is any lime which has been slaked whether it sets through hydration, carbonation, or both.

 Calcium reacts in the lime kiln with the clay minerals to produce silicates that enable some of the lime to set through hydration.
 Any unreacted calcium is slaked to calcium hydroxide which sets through carbonation.
 These are sometimes called 'semi-hydraulic lime' and include the classifications feebly and moderately hydraulic lime, NHL 2 and NHL 3.5.